mucsi96/nightwatch-cucumber/README.md

 ```
 ### Step 4

 In project root create a JavaScript configuration file for Nightwatch.js.
 Use `nightwatch.conf.js` instead of `nightwatch.json`.
+[More details](http://nightwatchjs.org/guide#settings-file)
 ```
 // nightwatch.conf.js